Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies type of the Class B library test
+Identifies type of the Class B library test.

 **Description**

 There are two categories of test.
 They are startup tests (SSTs) and run-time tests (RSTs).
 Test results for SSTs and RSTs are stored at separate locations in the SRAM.

 **Remarks**

 None.

 ```c
 typedef enum